sudara/stitches/README.md

 It fires on every transition from a stopped or paused state to a playing one.

+Note: it does not fire after seeking if seeking occurred while track was already playing.

 ### `track:whilePlaying`

 This is *repeatedly* called, a few times a second, while a track is actively producing audio.